home - Electricity

 In order to properly install Venetian plaster in the bathroom, it is important to provide a perfectly flat and smooth base for application.
 Peel off the previous coating, level and apply renovation plaster on top.
 Such a base has waterproofing properties, protects the coating from moisture and cracking.

-If you have no desire to remove the old tile, try to decorate the room with moisture-resistant drywall using the frame method of fastening.
-The method is reliable, but significantly reduces the area of \u200b\u200bthe bathroom, which is unacceptable for small rooms.
+If you have no desire to shoot old tile, try to decorate the room with a moisture-resistant plasterboard with a frame fastening method.
+The method is reliable, but significantly reduces the area of the bathroom, which is unacceptable for small rooms.

 In orange color